| The

 This was a question recently proposed by several readers

 of the International Business Center Newsletter.
+We will

 respond to that question through the application of Geert